-- Preheat the grill for direct medium heat: Preheat grill for direct cooking over medium heat.▪ Gas grill: Preheat on high for 10 minutes, clean the grill grates with a grill brush, then turn the heat down to medium.▪ Charcoal grill: Light the coals and wait for them to be covered with gray ash.
+- Preheat the grill for direct medium heat: Set up the grill for direct cooking over medium heat. (about 350°F).
+On a gas grill: Preheat on high for 10 minutes, clean the grill grates with a grill brush, then turn the heat down to medium.
+On a charcoal grill: Light the coals and wait for them to be covered with gray ash.
 Spread in a single layer of coals over the charcoal grate.
 Put the grill grate on the grill, and clean with a grill brush.

 - Cook ribs for 4 minutes a side: Set the short ribs on the grill over direct heat, and cook for about 4 minutes a side, until they are well browned.
 (I flip the short ribs in a 2-2-2-2 pattern.
 2 minutes, flip, 2 minutes, flip and rotate 90 degrees to get a crosshatch of grill marks, 2 minutes, flip (still rotated), 2 minutes.)
 Remove ribs to a plate and let rest for 10 minutes before serving.

 Keywords: Grilled Short Ribs, Grilled Beef Short Ribs

 You can store the grilled beef short ribs in the refrigerator for a few days, but they are obviously best hot off the grill.
 If I'm saving them, I cut away the bones, then thin slice the meat and use them in tacos.
 (Mmmm...tacos.)
 I don't recommend freezing the short ribs.